pruthvidholakia/linux-git-cheatsheet/readme.md

 git push - upload local commits to the remote repository

 git pull - fetch and integrate changes from the remote repository

+echo - print text to the terminal or write into a file